nice-digital/global-nav/README.md

 ### Other commands

-There are various other commands
+There are various other commands you can run for further things like tests and linting:

-TODO

 #### Tests

+- `npm test` Lints code and runs tests
+- `npm test:unit` Runs Jest unit tests
+- `npm test:unit:watch` Runs Jest unit tests and watches for changes.
+Run this in development.
-- `npm test` Runs Jest unit tests
+- `npm test:unit:coverage` Runs Jest unit tests and reports coverage

+If you've installed the [VSCode npm extension](https://marketplace.visualstudio.com/items?itemName=eg2.vscode-npm-script) then you can easily run scripts by:

+- right-clicking the script name in _package.json_
+- or _Ctrl+Shift+P_ -> _npm run script_ -> _test:unit:watch_.

 #### Linting